2015 World Series: Summary

-Game summaries
+Matchups

 Game 1

-The ceremonial first pitch was thrown out by George Brett.
+The ceremonial first pitch was thrown out by George Brett while Andy Grammer sang the national anthem.
 Matt Harvey started Game 1 for the Mets, while Edinson Vólquez started for the Royals.
 Vólquez's father had died earlier in the day.
 He was not aware of his father's death until after he left the game.

 On the first pitch thrown by Harvey, Alcides Escobar hit an inside-the-park home run, the first in a World Series game since Mule Haas in Game 4 of the 1929 World Series, and the first hit by a leadoff batter since Patsy Dougherty did it in Game 2 of the 1903 World Series.
 In the fourth inning, Murphy recorded the Mets' first hit, and later scored their first run on a hit by Travis d'Arnaud.
 Curtis Granderson hit a home run in the fifth inning to give the Mets a 2–1 lead.
 The Mets took a 3–1 lead in the top of the sixth when Michael Conforto drove in Yoenis Céspedes with a sacrifice fly.
 Mike Moustakas then saved a run with a diving stop and throw out to first to end the top of the sixth.
 Eric Hosmer reduced the lead to 3–2 with a sacrifice fly, and set a new Royals' postseason run batted in (RBI) record in the process.
 A single by Moustakas tied the game at three, but in the top of the eighth, Wilmer Flores reached on an fielding error by Hosmer, allowing Juan Lagares to score the go-ahead run and give the Mets a 4–3 lead.
 In the bottom of the ninth with the Mets two outs away from taking Game 1, Alex Gordon tied the game for the Royals with a home run to deep center field, as Jeurys Familia blew his first save in six postseason opportunities and his first since July 30.
 With the home run, Gordon became the first player since Scott Brosius in the 2001 World Series, and just the fifth player in history, to tie a World Series game on a home run in the ninth inning.